Patents of Invention

 Search report: lists publications considered relevant in a form similar to PCT or EP search reports.
 Search is carried out by the European Patent Office.
 The report is accompanied by the opinion of the Search Examiner as to the patentability of the invention.
 Where a French patent application claims benefit of a foreign priority, the applicant may be requested to communicate all prior art cited in the course of examination in other countries.

-Reply to the search report: compulsory where relevant documents are cited (“X” or “Y”), within a renewable period of three months; reply may consist in filing amended claims and/or remarks justifying patentability in regard to cited documents.
+Reply to the search report: compulsory where relevant documents are cited (“X” or “Y”), within a renewable period of three months; reply may consist in filing amended claims and/or remarks justifying patentability and/or inventive step in regard to cited documents.